 When it comes to your longer socks and your more elevated looks (think a business formal setting or a semi-formal wedding), it’s best to keep things simple.
 A good rule of thumb is to match your socks to your pants and not your shoes (or you’ll end up with a sock-shoe “bootie”).
 Don’t sweat it for your casual occasions and pull from the different shades in your outfit—especially if you’re playing with different patterns and textures.

 Stylist Tip: For sockless affairs, your shoes need at least a 24-hour resting period between wearings.
 Use cedar shoe trees to help with moist and odor!

-If your style tells a story about yourself, then your socks are the hidden message.
+If your style tells a story, then your socks are the hidden message.
 Next time you’re looking in your underwear drawer, follow these tips and rest assured your outfit will convey exactly what you mean!

 Ready to give some new life to your sock drawer now that you know which socks pair best with your favorite shoes?
 Take your style quiz, order a Fix and add some Extras to your Fix.
 With Extras you can order as many socks as you need.
 Along with your Extras, you will get five curated pieces straight to your doorstep.
 Keep what you love and return the rest.
 Shipping and returns are always free.